TA-Softies/ta-wiki/Technical Guides/misc/reimaging-guide.md

 ### Image Update Schedule

-Lab images are updated periodically to include:
-- Latest Windows updates
-- Updated lab software
-- Security patches
-- Performance optimizations

 Contact any Software FU member for information on the most current image versions.

 ### Getting Help

 If you encounter issues not covered in this guide:
 1. Consult with a Software FU member

-{: .warning }
-**Reminder:** This process is strictly for Lab PCs only.
-If a student or staff member requests reimaging for their personal computer, politely explain that this service is not available and direct them to appropriate IT support channels.

 ---